minkminkk/etl-online-retail/README.md

 ## 4. Usage

+### 4.1.
+Run ETL DAG

 After executing part `3.1`, upon accessing webserver, you will be prompted to login.
-Type `airflow` in both username and password.
+Refer to part `3.2` for username and password.

 You will be transferred to the main Airflow UI: